FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/types-of-kubernetes-auth.md

 ## Service to Service Communication

 You want to lock down communication between the constituent parts of your application.
 You have a few options, but a choice is mutual TLS.
-Mutual TLS uses in client x.509 certificates and the TLS protocol to authenticate and authorize different parts of your system.
+Mutual TLS uses client x.509 certificates and the TLS protocol to authenticate and authorize different parts of your system.

 Consider the application below.

 {% include _image.liquid src="/assets/img/advice/types-kubernetes-auth/todo-application-diagram.png" alt="Diagram of todo application in kubernetes." class="img-fluid" figure=false %}

-Suppose the reminders service needs information from the todos service.
+Suppose the reminder service needs information from the todo service.
 There's a new feature being built.
-The reminders service will send an email to every user who has a todo with a due date falling in the next 24 hours.
-Therefore the reminders service needs to query the todos service.
+The reminder service will send an email to every user who has a todo with a due date falling in the next 24 hours.
+Therefore the reminder service needs to query the todo service.

 When building this feature, you'll want to ensure:

-* that the reminders service can access the data it needs
+* that the reminder service can access the data it needs
-* that the todos service isn't open to any unauthorized access
+* that the todo service isn't open to any unauthorized access

-Because the reminders service is making the request, mutual TLS is a good solution.
+Because the reminder service is making the request, mutual TLS is a good solution.
 Each service can have a certificate and they can mutually verify them.
 This can be done manually, but a far simpler solution is to use a service mesh such as Istio or Linkerd, because they'll take care of the certificate provisioning, the ambassador pods in between your services and the renewals.

 If you are using Istio, enable strict mutual TLS authentication using this configuration: